 Air Raids and Trawler losses.

 On the 3rd May 1915, Hull mourned the loss of eight trawlers on one day.
 On the 6th June 1915, Hull civilians, experienced the first of eight bombing raids by Zeppelins.
 The next day Anti German riots broke out throughout Hull, and many German owned, businesses, were damaged.
 Hull was the scene of one of the most moving funeral possessions of the war, when the victims of the E13 disaster were brought ashore.
 The E13 submarine had left England on 15th August 1915, for deployment in the Baltic.
-On 18th August it ran aground in the narrow waters between Denmark and Sweden, whilst sailing on the surface.
+On 18th August it ran aground in the neutral, narrow waters between Denmark and Sweden, whilst sailing on the surface.
 A German destroyer opened fire on her, badly damaging her before being stopped by Danish motor boats.
 Whilst transferring survivors to Danish ships, the Germans continued to torpedo the submarine which blew up.
 Fifteen men died in the incident, which caused world wide outrage, as it occurred in neutral Danish waters.
 (Denmark later gained an official apology from Germany).
 The bodies arrived in Hull, for transport to their home towns, on 27th August 1915.
 The next day, a funeral procession for the E13 victims, passed through a packed Victoria Square, en route for Paragon Station.
 Of the dead, one was a local man, Herbert Staples, an engine room artificer.
 His body was taken home to Grimsby by tug.

 Cinemas, Halls and Picture shows The 'Tower' Cinema, opened in June 1914, on Anlaby Road, as a a Picture Palace to entertain audiences in World War One.
 It was one of 30 cinemas in Hull.
 Viewers walked into a venue, holding 1,200 seats, across stalls and a single balcony with a cafe, that overlooked the street outside.
 The Tower showed the latest silent movies, provided news in Europe, and.
 It also presented patriotic films, produced to raise money for the local war Trust.
 During WW1, the Tower played a host of patriotic films including 'The Heroine of Mons' and even a live concert in 1915.
 Cinema not only changed the Hull's perception of war, but turned the experience of going to the cinema into a desirable, class-free commodity that is still much loved today.